dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

   will not just be rendered one ray per pixel.
-Instead, if necessary, a pixel will spawn 2x2 sub-pixels recursively (each of which can split again into 2x2 until the required resolution is obtained) so as to assure that the flux in each pixel is correct.
-Nrrefine tells how deep RADMC-3D is allowed to recursively refine.
+Instead, if necessary, a pixel will spawn 2x2 sub-pixels recursively (each of which can split again into 2x2 until the required resolution is obtained) so as to assure that the flux in each pixel is correct. ``camera_nrrefine`` tells how deep RADMC-3D is allowed to recursively refine.
 100 is therefore effectively infinite.
 Putting this to 0 means that you go back to 1 ray per pixel, which is fast, but may seriously misrepresent the flux in each pixel.
-NOTE: The recursive pixel refinement is done internally and the user will not notice it except for getting better answers.
-In the output image only the original pixels are shown; all subpixels have been integrated over to get the flux of the original pixel.
-So you can keep this to the default value of 100 without having to worry about handling complex data structures.
-The only drawback is that it may take longer to compute.
 See Section :ref:`sec-image-refinement` for more details.

 * ``camera_refine_criterion`` (default: 1.0) *[Fine-tuning only]*